sandeepgadey/azurefrontdoorlab/README.md

   - [Google Chrome](https://www.google.com/chrome/)

 ## Repository Contents
-- ./Coach/Resources/ContosoMasks.com
-  - Code for the website that Front Door will refer to
-- ./Coach/images
-  - Images for the coach's guide
 - ./Student/Resources
   - code and templates needed for challenges.
 - ./Student/images
   - Images for the student's guide

-## Contributors
-- Andy Wahrenberger